thomasWeise/distributedComputingExamples/sockets/c/README.md

 The "`-lws2_32`" at the end states that we link against [Winsock](https://en.wikipedia.org/wiki/Winsock), the Windows socket implementation.
 Such a compilation will result in a corresponding `.exe` executable file.

-For your convenience, you can build all Windows examples directly by executing `make_windows_mingw.bat`.
+For your convenience, you can build all Windows examples directly by executing For your convenience, you can build all Linux examples directly by executing [`make_windows_mingw.bat`](http://github.com/thomasWeise/distributedComputingExamples/tree/master/sockets/c/make_windows_mingw.bat).

 #### 2.2.1.
 Installing MinGW